Manage Duplicates: Prevent Duplicates Part I - Duplicate Prevention Settings

 - If entering data via Connect sync, Import Utility, or online web forms and the system thinks the new record matches an existing record (based on the duplicate prevention settings), the system WILL UPDATE THE EXISTING RECORD with the new information being added (the new data will overwrite the existing data).

-- To set your duplicate prevention settings, start by clicking on the Main Menu (3 bars), and from the Contacts section click on Manage Duplicates.
+- To set your duplicate prevention settings, start by clicking on Contacts on the Main Menu to open the contacts sub-menu and select Manage Duplicates under the Contacts header.

 - On the resulting screen, click on the Prevent tab at the top to see your current duplicate prevention settings.

 - Select each option that you wish for the system to consider when determining if a given contact is a duplicate of another contact.

 - For individuals, First Name and Last Name are always checked/included; you can optionally also include email address and/or any part of the addresses (Mailing and Other Addresses are checked).
 For Organizations, Organization Name is always considered; you can optionally also include any part of the mailing address.